 Economics Department SAS Certificate

-Students can earn a SAS Certificate of Completion in Economic Data Analytics
+Earn a SAS Certificate of Completion in Economic Data Analytics

 "Congratulations!
 Because of your hard work you have been awarded the Economic Data Analytics Certificate of Completion, jointly sponsored by the SAS Institute and the Department of Economics."
 This may be the first line of your award letter if you qualify.
 The jointly offered certificate is based on your successful completion of the economics major core coursework in data analytics along with economic theory at either the undergraduate of graduate level.
 Every honoree will also successfully complete a major research study using SAS as the primary tool of their data analytics.